dpc10ster/RJafrocBook/docs/index.md

 ## ToDos {-}
 * Check Bamber theorem derivation.
-* Parts labeled TBA need to be updated on final revision.
+* Parts labeled TBA and TODOLAST need to be updated on final revision.
 * Change third person to first person in references to myself.

 ## Chapters needing heavy edits {-}